About the Project

-An alternative and highly desirable approach to generate sustainable quantities of RBCs is to create immortalized adult erythroid cell lines.
-We have created the first such cell lines, which are undergoing extensive analysis using genomic, transcriptomic and proteomic approaches with the aim of making lines suitable for therapeutics.
-However, such lines have significant additional potential, for example we are using CRISPR-Cas9 genome editing to create designer lines with selected blood group phenotypes.
-We are also using our methodology and gene editing to create lines as disease model systems to study the underlying molecular defects of conditions such as beta thalassemia and sickle cell disease, along with the application of these lines as novel drug screening platforms.
+However, such lines have significant additional potential, and we are using our methodology and gene editing to create lines as disease model systems to study the underlying molecular defects of conditions such as thalassemia, sickle cell disease and congenital dyserythropoietic anaemias, along with the application of these lines as novel drug screening platforms.

 We are part of the NIHR Blood and Transplant Research Unit (BTRU) to advance research on the manufacture of red blood cells from stem cells and their translation from the lab to human trials, along with researchers at NHS Blood and Transplant (NHSBT, Bristol) and Dr Ash Toye within the University.